-■ Current Personality
+Current Personality

 The Properties section also displays the current personality mode.
+For example, Current Personality < JBOD>.
+The available personality modes are:

+- JBOD- The Behavior modes available under this mode are JBOD and None. - RAID

-For example, Current Personality <JBOD>.
-The available personality modes are RAID mode and JBOD mode.
-If you want to change the personality mode, for example, from JBOD mode to RAID mode, a reboot is required.
+NOTE If you want to change the personality mode, for example, from JBOD mode to RAID mode, a reboot is required.